Portraits: From Children To Distinguished Triangle Area Professionals

 "As an artist I am privileged to present the splendor, the harmony and the mystery of God's canvas."

-When Michelle is not working in the visual arts, she devotes a large portion of her time to music.
+When Michelle is not working in the visual arts, she devotes a substantial portion of her time to music.
 After volunteering as director of the Chancel Choir of North Raleigh Presbyterian Church for over twenty-two years and leading a group of singers to perform in Carnegie Hall, she “retired” in 2013.
-Her other interests include gardening, photography, providing care for others as a deacon in her church, playing tennis, and spending time with family.
+Her other interests include gardening, photography, providing care for others as a deacon in her church, exercising, and spending time with family.

 Transcribing Moments of Lives to Canvas